rsg245/ayugram-desktop-bin-arch/README.md

-# AyugramDesktop Arch bin pkg
+# Ayugram Desktop for Arch Linux